-It seemed that he had been summoned then, and that he was likely dead after all.
-This foreign presence in his system... yes, that must be it.
-It was a bond between him and his Master.
+It seems that I was summoned then.
+And from that, it seemed that he was dead after all.
+This foreign presence in my system… yes.
+That must be it.
+The bond between him and his Master.

-She took one look at him and then frowned, an expression that hinted at depths further than disappointment.
-She turned to the crowd of children and said, "Mr. Colbert!"
+The girl took one look at him and frowned, an expression hinting at depths further than disappointment.
+She turned around to the crowd behind her and said, "Mr. Colbert!"

-The Sword's eyes flashed a hint of gold, and then he understood the nature of the man's power.
+The Sword's eyes flashed gold, and then he understood the nature of the man's power.

 Fire.
-Though he was able to manipulate other elements, that was the predominant alignment of the warrior that approached, and the skill the man had with the element was enough to harm perhaps even a weak Servant.
+Though able to manipulate other elements, the warrior that approached carried an alignment towards fire, and possessed enough skill with that element to harm a weak Servant.
 Impressive for a human.

-Though the man hid it beneath a facade of a humble professor, the Sword acknowledged him as the threat he was.
+The Sword acknowledged the man as the threat he was.
 Not one that ranked enough to end him, but perhaps wound him.

 "What is it, Ms. Valliere?"
-Like his facade, that voice was one expected of an educated gentleman.
+Matching his façade, the voice spoken was that of an educated gentleman.
 He sounded slightly annoyed, but other than that there was no hostility.

 "Please!
 Allow me another try at summoning my familiar!"

 The Sword frowned.
-He saw no signs of a catalyst, so that meant that he was the one most suited to her.
+He saw no signs of a catalyst, so that meant he was the one most suited to his Master.
 Yet, she seemed disappointed.

 He resisted the urge to let out a weary sigh.
-Even now, it seemed that those he was bound to protect did not wish for his presence.
+Even now, those I protect do not wish for it.

-The girl looked crest-fallen, but made another attempt.
-"He's a commoner!
+The girl in front of the Sword looked crest-fallen, but made another attempt.
+"But he's a commoner!
 I've never heard of anyone having a commoner as a familiar!
 Please, just allow me one more try, Mr. Colbert!"

-The man, who was called Mr. Colbert it seemed, sighed.
+Mr. Colbert sighed.
 "I am sorry, Ms. Valliere, but there can be no exceptions.
 You must have him as your familiar, whether you want it or not."
 He put a hand to his chin.
-"Though there has not been a human summoned as a familiar in the Springtime Familiar Summoning, the rules remain the same: those going into their second year of student must summon a familiar and complete the ritual.
+"Though there are no records of a human summoned as a familiar in the Springtime Familiar Summoning, the rules remain the same: those going into their second year of schooling must summon a familiar and complete the ritual.
 I would have allowed another attempt had you failed, but you have indeed summoned a familiar, as strange as the circumstances may be."

 The girl slumped. "…I understand, Mr. Colbert."
 She turned back to the Sword.

-For a brief moment, the Sword caught a glimpse of utter defeat, but it was quickly replaced by a haughty expression.
+For a brief moment, the Sword caught a glimpse of utter defeat on her face, but it was quickly replaced by a haughty expression.
 "Kneel."